signalfx/splunk-otel-collector/README.md

 [the default agent config](https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml) as a reference.

+### From 0.41.0 to 0.42.0

+- The Splunk OpenTelemetry Collector used to [evaluate user configuration twice](https://github.com/signalfx/splunk-otel-collector/issues/628) and this required escaping of each `$` symbol with `$$` to prevent unwanted environment variable expansion.
+The issue was fixed in 0.42.0 version.
+Any occurrences of `$$` in your configuration should be replaced with `$`.

 ### From 0.35.0 to 0.36.0

 - Configuration parameter "`exporters` -> `otlp` -> `insecure`" is moved to